rpriam/stratifreg-code/README.md

 D4 | pisa-2009       | 5233  | 20  | [.csv](https://github.com/rpriam/stratifreg-code/blob/main/datasets/Xf_all_pisa2009.csv) | [.csv](https://github.com/rpriam/stratifreg-code/blob/main/datasets/yf_all_pisa2009.csv) |
 D5 | housing         | 20640 | 8   | [.csv](https://github.com/rpriam/stratifreg-code/blob/main/datasets/Xf_all_california_housing.csv) | [.csv](https://github.com/rpriam/stratifreg-code/blob/main/datasets/yf_all_california_housing.csv) |

-Note : This package is provided “as is” for reproducing results, even if not all features are fully implemented or tested.
+Note : This package is provided “as is” for reproducing results, even if not all features are fully implemented or tested. <br>
+For the moment the lasso and ridge includes the $beta_0$, hence the eventual intercept may be removed by centering the $y_\ell$.